 Facebook responded to the fine with its own statement — claiming it had made “errors” in 2014 when it made the filing to regulators.

 “We’ve acted in good faith since our very first interactions with the Commission and we’ve sought to provide accurate information at every turn.
 The errors we made in our 2014 filings were not intentional and the Commission has confirmed that they did not impact the outcome of the merger review.
 Today’s announcement brings this matter to a close,” it said. – TechCrunch

-Lies aren’t lies to Facebook.
+Lies aren’t lying to Facebook.
 They are only “errors.”
 Lying is also called “good faith.”

 And Facebooks is offended by being called a liar.

 A spokesperson for Facebook elaborated on Zuckerberg’s response, saying “it’s both factually wrong and offensive for the Congresswoman and other regulators to be characterizing this as Facebook having ‘lied’ – and worse, suggesting that we ‘coached’ WhatsApp to lie.” – Forbes

 How is it factually incorrect?
 Facebook said it would do one thing at the time of the acquisition, then several years later, did the exact opposite.
 Facebook had no idea it would merge WhatsApp into Facebook?